dragoneyeintel/Linux-Academy-Course-Rip/README.md

 ## Operation
-This script will copy an instance of the user's current Firefox browser profile upon execution to mitigate sign-in issues.
+This script allows a user to login through the command line (preferred and much faster) or copy an instance of the user's current Firefox browser profile upon execution to mitigate sign-in issues.
 Make sure you have the latest version of Firefox installed and you are signed into the website.
 Download the geckodriver executable from [Mozilla github](https://github.com/mozilla/geckodriver/releases).

 Modify the defined variables at the top of the script: